n-Burn/MeasureIt/README.md

 # MeasureIt

-MeasureIt is a Blender add-on designed for displaying measures in the viewport, making the process of design objects with exact measures, easier.
+MeasureIt is a Blender add-on used to display measurements in the viewport, making the design process for objects with exact measurements easier.

 **Online Repository for MeasureIt (todo)**